 Is there a magic equation to the universe?
 Probably not, but there are some pretty common ones that we find over and over in the natural world.
 Take, for instance, the Fibonacci numbers — a sequence of numbers and a corresponding ratio that reflects various patterns found in nature, from the swirl of a pinecone's seeds to the curve of a nautilus shell to the twist of a hurricane.

 Humans have probably known about this numerical sequence for millennia — it can be found in ancient Sanskrit texts — but in modern times we have associated it with one medieval man's obsession with rabbits.

 In 1202, Italian mathematician Leonardo Pisano (also known as Fibonacci, meaning "son of Bonacci") pondered the question: Given optimal conditions, how many pairs of rabbits can be produced from a single pair of rabbits in one year?
-This thought experiment dictates that the female rabbits always give birth to pairs, and each pair consists of one male and one female.
+This thought experiment dictates that the female rabbits always give birth to pairs, and each pair consists of one male and one female [source: Ghose].

-Think about it -- two newborn rabbits are placed in a fenced-in yard and left to, well, breed like rabbits.
-Rabbits can't reproduce until they are at least one month old, so for the first month, only one pair remains.
+Think about it: Two newborn rabbits are placed in a fenced-in yard and left to, well, breed like rabbits.
+Rabbits can't reproduce until they are at least 1 month old, so for the first month, only one pair remains.
 At the end of the second month, the female gives birth, leaving two pairs of rabbits.
 When month three rolls around, the original pair of rabbits produce yet another pair of newborns while their earlier offspring grow to adulthood.
 This leaves three pairs of rabbit, two of which will give birth to two more pairs the following month.